 Ethanol is a win for all Americans.
 It’s more affordable than traditional gasoline, reduces harmful vehicle emissions, supports nearly 300,000 American jobs and protects America’s energy independence.
 Today, ethanol is being used in all engine types, including automobiles, off-road engines, marine engines and motorcycles.
 And ethanol is a proven performance fuel.
 It is the fuel of choice for NASCAR, IndyCar and American LeMans.
 Ethanol has an octane rating of 113 and helps boost the octane level of gasoline, which produces a better option for your engine, typically at a lower cost per mile.

 All major marine manufacturers including Honda, Kawasaki and Mercury Marine, allow the use of gasoline containing up to 10 percent ethanol (E10) in their products.
-E10 is the fuel preferred by the National Boat Racing Association and the Renewable Fuels Association is a proud co-title sponsor of the Crappie Masters Tournament Trail.
+E10 is the fuel preferred by the National Boat Racing Association and the Renewable Fuels Association sponsors anglers in the Major Fishing League (MLF) Pro Circuit and Crappie Masters.